The workplace is one of the most common places where discrimination occurs. In 2017, over...

 TBIs require serious medical evaluations and treatments, and the cost can easily exceed hundreds of thousands of dollars in current and future medical care and lost wages.

 The highest risk groups for TBI are children, young adults, adults aged 60 and older, and males in any age group.
 If TBI was the result of someone else’s negligence, then you have a legal right to compensation.
 If you or someone you love has sustained TBI over the last two years, then you have the right to file for damages against the party at fault as per California Code of Civil Procedure section 335.1.
-A skilled brain injury lawyer from Mesriani Law Group has extensive experience in helping families obtain justice in such circumstances.
+A skilled brain injury, burn injury and spinal cord injury lawyer from Mesriani Law Group has extensive experience in helping families obtain justice in such circumstances.

 Types of Traumatic Brain Injury

 Traumatic brain injuries can refer to various types of brain injury.
 These injuries affect different parts of the brain and differ from one another due to numerous factors.
 These factors include where and how the force was applied to the head, how strong the force was, how the brain moved or reacted, and whether or not the brain hit or shook inside one’s skull.
 The following are the different types of brain injury a person can acquire:

 A concussion is the most common type of brain injury.
 It is usually caused by a sudden blow to the head, which consequently causes the brain to accelerate quickly in the direction of the applied force causing it to shake.
 These can range from mild to severe concussions.

 Brain contusions, or bruises, are similar to concussions; and often occur in conjunction with them.
 If a brain contusion does not stop bleeding on its own, it may need to be surgically removed.
 The extent of damage associated with a brain contusion depends on the size of the bleed, the length of time it lasts, the effects of surgery, and the location of the injury.